hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 >  This is an active field of development!

 Use [stack](http://docs.haskellstack.org/en/stable/README.html#quick-start-guide).
 Earlier this year I would've said `brew install ghc cabal`, but things move fast in Haskell land.
 Now stack will even install GHC for you.
+Stack is

+* A build system that reads off a `.cabal` file and produces binaries for you.
+Yes, even though it's completely separate from the Cabal project, Stack still uses `.cabal` files.
+It's confusing.

+* And it's a package management tool that creates per-project sandboxes.

+* And it installs GHC.

+* And it's a package installer that can put binaries into `~/.local/bin`, which you can point your $PATH to.

+* And it's an environment setup tool.
+If you run `stack exec foo` or `stack ghci`, you're running `foo` and `ghci` in the context if your project's sandbox.
+So those executables only see the packages installed into that sandbox, at fixed known versions.

+* And it's a client of [Stackage](http://www.stackage.org), a project that aims to bundle libraries at curated versions into long-term support packages.
+The way it works is that you register your package with the project, and a build machine runs every now and then to make sure your package still compiles (dependencies and all).

 ## Reddit